U.S. charges Chinese intelligence officers for jet engine data hack

 Others were listed as a French aerospace manufacturer with an office in Suzhou, China, a United Kingdom aerospace company and a multinational conglomerate that produces commercial and consumer products and aerospace systems.

+John Demers, the head of the Justice Department’s National Security Division, highlighted the pattern of the three cases in a public statement Tuesday.

+“This is just the beginning,” he said.
+“Together with our federal partners, we will redouble our efforts to safeguard America’s ingenuity and investment.”

-Reporting by Sarah N. Lynch and David Shepardson; editing by Jonathan Oatis and Grant McCool
+Reporting by Sarah N. Lynch and David Shepardson; Editing by Grant McCool and Chris Reese